rust-lang/google-summer-of-code/README.md

 If you would like to discuss projects ideas or anything related to the Rust Project's involvement in GSoC 2024, you can do so on the [`#gsoc`](https://rust-lang.zulipchat.com/#narrow/stream/421156-gsoc) Zulip stream.

+**Do not harrass and/or spam Rust Project members and mentors, or other members of the Rust community!
+If you do so, we will not consider your proposal.
+It is fine to send a direct message (DM) to a mentor that you want to communicate with, but do not spam multiple people with DMs, asking them to be a mentor for your project proposal!
+Post a topic in some Zulip stream instead.**

 As a reminder, the individual project sizes have the following expected amounts of hours:
 - Small: 90 hours
 - Medium: 175 hours